DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 5: Digital (3) (1:30-1:40)

-- We decided that the printf() function is a unnecessary intensive/costly function for the purpose of our project.
+- We decided that the printf() function is an unnecessary intensive and costly function for the purpose of our project.
 There are many functions of printf() we do not use such as hexadecimal comparability.
-So, we implemented our own print function.
+This is why we implmented a custom print function.
-- This reduced print function also saves valuable memory for the processing of the signal data.
-Using up 280 bytes, about 70% reduction in size.
+- This reduced print() function also saves valuable memory for the processing our signal data.
+Using only up to 280 bytes, this function reduces the size of transmitted data by about 70%.
-- The use of modular, intuitive function implementations is helpful in our collaboration in the project for others to be updated on the development of the firmware.
+- The use of modular, intuitive function implementations are helpful in collaborating with others for our project and allows for understanding of our firmware.

 # Slide 6: PCB (1)